donejs/donejs/docs/features.md

 ├── node_modules/
 ```

-You're now a command away from running application wide tests, generating documentation, running a build, and deploying.
-Start your server and open your browser and you'll see a functioning hello world page.
+You're now a command away from running application wide tests, generating documentation, and running a build.
+Start your server with `donejs develop`, open your browser, and you'll see a functioning, server side rendered hello world page.

-##### 2. Modlet component generator
+##### Modlet component generator

-To create a component organized with the modlet file organization pattern:
+To create a [component](http://canjs.com/docs/can.Component.html) organized with the [modlet](#section_Modlets) file organization pattern:

 ```
 donejs generate component <folder-path> <component-name>